vendablefall/blog.leet.cloud/_posts/2018-07-17-sharing-a-glusterfs-volume-with-nfs-ganesha-pt2.markdown

 lvdisplay
 ```

-You should see output similar to the following:
+You should now see the following.
 ```bash
   --- Logical volume ---